MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Dynamics 365 for phones and tablets will be deprecated for online users and replaced by Power Apps

-Effective April 2024, Dynamics 365 for phones and tablets (iOS and Android) will be deprecated for online users.
+Effective April 2024, Dynamics 365 for phones and tablets (iOS and Android) are deprecated for online users.
 Online users must [migrate to the Power Apps mobile app](/dynamics365/mobile-app/migration).
 The Power Apps mobile app provides updated capabilities, a modern user experience, and fast load times.

 ## Deprecating support of unregistered MSA and External Microsoft Entra users in Dataverse